gravemaulr/MLAntiCheat/README.md

 - can use PacketEvents for better rotation data
 - supports automatic training from reviewed player data
 - includes a physical dummy for safe combat testing
+- floating tags above players are fully configurable in `config.yml`

 ### Requirements